PressCrew/infinity/dashboard/docs/docs/options.md

 Child themes inherit *All* of the options from *EVERY* ancestor theme, allowing you to create a highly extensible theme hierarchy.

-You configure each option using the directives that follow.
+### You configure options using the directives that follow.

 ### `section`